Frequently Asked Library Questions

 More recent theses are completely digital, however, older theses will most likely be on microfilm.

-All cribs and paper reserve items are scanned and uploaded to Blackboard.
+All authorized cribs and paper reserve items placed in the library by professors are scanned and uploaded to Blackboard.
 When you log into Blackboard, click the link for eReserves located on the landing page.
 Items are listed both by course and by professor.
 If you can't find the item you're looking for, please ask a library staff member to assist you.

 There are few cases in which a professor has requested items not be scanned, and those items are located behind the circulation desk.
 Ask a circulation staff member, and they will produce the item for you.